Wharenui: History

 Wharenui have been built in New Zealand for hundreds of years continuing architectural traditions of other related Polynesian peoples.
 Fundamentally, all whare were built by building arch-like foundation made of wall posts tensed to rafters and the ridgepole which was supported by a central post underneath.
 This central post was seen as symbolic of forest god Tāne pushing away his parents Rangi and Papa so that he and his siblings can escape.
+Frame components were bound together by complex rope lashing techniques (mīmiro) adapted from local seamanship applying tensile forces while allowing for flexible shifting and relaxing during seismic activity, such techniques however became increasingly obsolete with the introduction of nails into part of the woodwork.
+The mīmiro was successfully tested of its resistance with an experimental model set up in Ōpeke near Waioeka as a collaborative study between a research team headed by Prof. Anthony Hōete from the University of Auckland School of Architecture and Planning with the local hapū Ngāti Ira in 2023.

 By the 15th century, wharenui became more elaborately carved, and large enough that one or two central pou (posts) were needed to carry the weight of the structure.
 In the 18th century during the voyages of James Cook, he and his crew sighted wharenui which were 10 metres in length, and entirely carved.
 The introduction of steel tools by European settlers enabled the size and scale of wharenui to increase, and wharenui built from the 1840s onwards became the direct antecedents of the style and structure of modern wharenui.
 Taiporohenui, constructed at Manawapou (near modern day Mokoia in South Taranaki) in the 1850s, was 27.6 metres long and 9.2 metres wide.
 The size and scale of Taiporohenui symbolised the opposition of Māori to European settlement and colonisation of traditional lands.
 Te Kooti oversaw the construction of three massive wharenui during the New Zealand Wars.
 The first, Tanewhirinaki, which was completed in the late 1860s and located at Waioeka, was painted in black, pink and white.
 Construction of Te Whai-a-te-Motu at Ruatāhuna began in 1870, and was eventually completed in 1888.
 The third, Te Tokanganui-a-Noho, was constructed at Te Kūiti in 1873, after Te Kooti retreated behind the border of the King Country.
 These wharenui were used for meetings, church services and accommodation.
 After the construction of Te Tokanganui-a-Noho, very few wharenui were created for decades, and those which were built were simpler and uncarved.